Paul Bateson: The Exorcist

-A few months later, Friedkin and his crew returned to shoot the scene, blocking off part of the hospital's radiology department for two successive weekends.
+A few months later, Friedkin and his crew returned to NYUMC shoot the scene, blocking off part of the hospital's radiology department for two successive weekends.
 It was one of the first scenes shot during principal photography, in which the character of Regan (Linda Blair) is examined medically to see if any of the strange behavior (later found to be the result of demonic possession) she has been exhibiting can be scientifically explained.
-Lane later recalled hearing that the crew was still trying to figure out how to make Regan's head spin for a scene later on in the film that, like the angiogram, became one of the film's best-remembered moments.
+Lane later recalled hearing that the crew was still trying to figure out how to make Regan's head spin for a scene later on in the film that, like the angiography scene, became one of the film's best-remembered moments.

-In the scene, it is Bateson who speaks most of the dialogue, demonstrating the calming bedside manner, another attribute that drew praise from those he worked alongside, that he had used with many actual child patients.
-He can be seen in the background early, as Regan is wheeled into the room, helping put her on the table and attaching wires to her shoulders.
-As the film shows Regan's face in tight closeup, alternating with takes of the procedure being finished, including her blood spurting into the air and staining her surgical gown as it had in the procedure Friedkin watched, Bateson's voice is heard off-camera, instructing her, warning her that the carotid puncture will hurt and reassuring her as she winces immediately afterward.
+In the angiography scene, it is Bateson who speaks most of the dialogue, demonstrating the calming bedside manner; this was another attribute that drew praise from those he worked alongside, that he had used with many actual child patients.
+Bateson can be seen in the background early, as Regan is wheeled into the room, helping put her on the table and attaching wires to her shoulders.
+As the film shows Regan's face in tight closeup, alternating with takes of the procedure being finished, including her blood spurting into the air and staining her surgical gown as it had in the procedure Friedkin watched, Bateson's voice is heard off-camera, warning her that the carotid puncture will hurt and reassuring her as she winces immediately afterward.

-Upon The Exorcist's release at the end of 1973, the scene became notorious as the one that audiences found most disturbing, despite its lack of any of the supernatural content that underlies the rest of the film's horror elements.
+Upon The Exorcist's release at the end of 1973, the angiography scene became notorious as the one that audiences found most disturbing, despite its lack of any of the supernatural content that underlies the rest of the film's horror elements.
 Medical professionals, including Lane and the others involved in the scene, have also praised it as a realistic depiction of the procedure, of special historic interest since it is no longer performed with a carotid puncture, and one of the most realistic depictions of any medical procedure in a popular film.